-Modern dedicated email services like GSuite and Office 365 come with full productivity suites including contacts, calendars, documents, spreadsheets, and more.
+Modern dedicated email services like Google Workspace and Office 365 come with full productivity suites including contacts, calendars, documents, spreadsheets, and more.
 They are easy to configure on mobile devices, and work seamlessly wherever you are.
 Pricing for these systems is very affordable.
 Not so long ago the technology and infrastructure investment required to have the kind of capability was out of reach of most small businesses.

 There are several quality dedicated email services.

 At WebFoundations we happily use and recommend Google Workspace.

 Office 365 is a great solution for businesses requiring MS Office.